1j01/jspaint/README.md

 One thing that may not be doable is full clipboard support.
-You can copy with <kbd>Ctrl+C</kbd>, cut with <kbd>Ctrl+X</kbd>, and paste with <kbd>Ctrl+V</kbd>, but copied data can only be pasted into other instances of jspaint, and you can't use the menu items.
+You can copy with <kbd>Ctrl+C</kbd>, cut with <kbd>Ctrl+X</kbd>, and paste with <kbd>Ctrl+V</kbd>, but copied data can only be pasted into other instances of jspaint, and you can't use the menu items unless your browser is really insecure.

 ## Staying True to the Original